orionjs/orioncms/core/attributes/README.md

 ## The Attribute Object

-The orion attribute relies on [aldeed:collection2](https://github.com/aldeed/meteor-collection2) and [aldeed:autoform](https://github.com/aldeed/meteor-autoform).
+The attribute object relies on [aldeed:collection2](https://github.com/aldeed/meteor-collection2) and [aldeed:autoform](https://github.com/aldeed/meteor-autoform).
-So everything that it's supported in [aldeed:autoform](https://github.com/aldeed/meteor-autoform) it's supported in orion.
+So everything that is supported in [aldeed:autoform](https://github.com/aldeed/meteor-autoform) is supported in orion.

 You can check the [documentation](https://github.com/aldeed/meteor-autoform).
 **I recommend you to check the [autoform playground](http://autoform.meteor.com/)